MenaceHecker/MenaceHecker/README.md

 - ⚒️ I'm passionate about building AI models that actually work and don't break
 - 🏫 Ask me about AI, performance optimization, and cloud infrastructure
 - 📫 How to reach me: [Check my LinkedIn below]
 - ⚡ Fun fact: I debug at 2 AM and think about how AI is taking over the world!
-(You can check I've made commits at 2 in the morning)
+(Got my contribution public)

 ---